planetxi/about-me/README.md

 #index.html

-- 👋 Hi, I’m Rahul
+- 👋 Hi, I’m Rahul.
-- 👀 I’m interested in data, walking and thinking.
+- 👀 I’m interested in data, walking and day dreaming.
-- 🌱 I’m currently learning data analytics
+- 🌱 I’m currently learning data analytics, job search.
 -
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...